 Health Office Forms

-Minnesota Department of Health's New Are Your Kids Ready for School? for September 2014 is Minnesota’s School Immunization Law.
+New Are Your Kids Ready for School? - Minnesota School Immunization Law.

-Minnesota Department of Health New Student Immunization Form for September 2014.
-The Pupil Immunization Record is the official document for recording immunizations and objections.
+Student Immunization Form - This is the official document for recording immunizations and objections for school.

 Early Childhood Programs and Screening